-This vintage pressing gives Tony the sound he deserves, with excellent Double Plus (A++) grades on both of these early stereo sides
+- This early Columbia 360 label pressing gives Tony the sound he deserves, earning outstanding grades on both of these stereo sides

 Everything that’s good about Vocal Recordings from the ’50s and ’60s is precisely what’s good about the sound of this record.

 Albums such as this live and die by the quality of their vocal reproduction.
 On this record Mr. Tony Bennett himself will appear to be standing right in your listening room!
 The space of your stereo room will seem to expand in all directions in order to accommodate them, an illusion of course, but nevertheless a remarkably convincing one.

 Like so many others you may have read about on the site, the right amount of Tubey Magic — and by that we mean a very healthy amount — makes all the difference.

 Having done this for so long, we understand and appreciate that rich, full, solid sound is key to the presentation of this primarily vocal music.
 We rate these qualities higher than others we might be listening for (e.g., bass definition, soundstage, depth, etc.).
 The music is not so much about the details in the recording, but rather in trying to recreate a solid, palpable, real Tony Bennett singing live in your listening room.
 The best copies have an uncanny way of doing just that.

 If you exclusively play modern repressings of older recordings (this one is now 57 years old), I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but less than one out of 100 new records do, if our experience with the hundreds we’ve played can serve as a guide.